 William S. Adams

-About William S. AdamsI am the founder and owner of Adams Legal Group, PLLC, a Morgantown WV personal injury and medical malpractice law firm founded on the principles of integrity and dedication to serving our clients'.
-We are a general practice law firm and in addition to personal injury, medical malpractice, wrongful death, and car accident matters, we also handle business litigation and transactions, and divorce and custody matters.
+About William S. AdamsI am the founder and owner of Adams Legal Group, PLLC, a Morgantown WV personal injury law firm.
+We are primarily a personal injury firm with a focus on medical malpractice, wrongful death, and car accident matters, but we also handle business litigation and transactions, divorce and child custody, as well as criminal defense matters.

 Directory Practice Areas